 What is the likelihood of finding a match?

-A patient’s likelihood of finding a donor match on Be The Match Registry® ranges from 66% to 97%, depending on race and ethnicity.
-Because the markers used in matching are inherited, patients are most likely to match someone from their own ancestry.
+A patient’s likelihood of finding a donor match on Be The Match Registry® ranges from 66% to 97%, depending on ethnic background.
+Because the markers used in matching are inherited, patients are most likely to match someone of the same ethnic ancestry.

 Learn more about how donors and patients are matched and what may affect matching.